AI-generated

 Primary Holding

-Restrictive covenants in subdivision contracts are valid and enforceable if they are reasonable, not contrary to public policy or law, and not in restraint of trade; a developer may enforce such covenants against lot owners even after relinquishing ownership, provided the homeowners' association consents; and breach of a negative obligation (not to build) warrants demolition of the offending structure at the expense of the violator under Article 1168 of the Civil Code.
+Restrictive covenants in subdivision contracts are valid and enforceable if reasonable, not contrary to public policy or law, and not in restraint of trade; breach of a negative covenant (an obligation not to do) entitles the obligee to specific relief in the form of demolition under Article 1168 of the Civil Code, unless the parties stipulated a unique formula for monetary damages.

 History